bayesianinstitute/Supply-Chain-Gode-Blockchain/README.md

     * We need to install HDWallet run this command in `npm install @truffle/hdwallet-provider`
-    * It requires mnemonic to be passed in for Provider, this is the seed phrase for the account you'd like to deploy from.
-Create a new .secret file in root directory and enter your 12 word mnemonic seed phrase to get started.
-To get the seedwords from metamask wallet you can go to Metamask Settings, then from the menu choose Security and Privacy where you will see a button that says reveal seed words, refer [here](https://metamask.zendesk.com/hc/en-us/articles/360015290032-How-to-reveal-your-Secret-Recovery-Phrase) for more details.

     * As you can see we have testnet which has network id : 5566 which identity gode testnet id.

     * `truffle migrate --network testnet` Command Will deploye Smart Contract to Gode Blockchain.